Mom, it’s time for the quiz.

 Woo-hoo!
 Whose case do we have this month?

 Ahem!
 Well, since you ask…..

 I wanted to continue our series of quizzes on “the Big Bang Theory”.

 Shana, I don’t know how to tell you this, but, the big bang theory is obsolete!
-I just finished watching the Science Channel and as it turns out, the lastest theory is “M theory”.
+I just finished watching the Science Channel and as it turns out, the latest theory is “M-theory”.